Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Why should you implement the 9-box talent grid

-It is essential to involve multiple stakeholders in the evaluation process when using the 9 Box Grid for Succession Planning.
+It is essential to involve multiple stakeholders in the evaluation process when using the 9-Box Grid for Succession Planning.
 Taking into account different perspectives and experiences will help ensure that the results are as accurate as possible.

 A well-rounded view of an employee’s performance and potential can be provided by managers, HR professionals, and other key decision-makers.

-Limitations of 9 Box Grid Succession Planning
+Limitations of 9-Box Grid Succession Planning

 Are there any disadvantages to using a nine-box grid for succession planning?
 Sure.
-The 9 Box Grid also has some limitations that must be kept in mind.
-As a subjective evaluation, the 9 Box Grid results can vary depending on what biases and perspectives the evaluator brings to the table.
+The 9-Box Grid also has some limitations that must be kept in mind.
+As a subjective evaluation, the 9-Box Grid results can vary depending on what biases and perspectives the evaluator brings to the table.

 More than half of employees (51%) say their annual performance reviews are biased or inaccurate, and 87% report that unfair ratings reduce their engagement, which shows why any 9‑box discussion should be grounded in clear criteria and multiple data sources.

 Even though it’s valuable, it should be used along with other tools and strategies as part of a succession planning process.
-Who would’ve guessed that a strategy based on literally putting people in boxes would have few hiccups?

 What to do with the results?

-Once the evaluation process is complete, a business can use the results of the 9 Box Grid to make educated decisions about personnel management and development.
+Once the evaluation process is complete, a business can use the results of the 9-Box Grid to make educated decisions about personnel management and development.
 They can identify critical roles and workers who are prepared to take the lead, as well as those who need additional support to realize their full potential.

 Organizations can then use this data to create a personalized growth plan and pinpoint any possible difficulties with succession planning.